|

 • |

 How can we build understanding with those who profoundly disagree with us?
-Be sure to read the previous posts on this topic from January 2022 to get the full story… So, here we are at the end of the conversation.
-I hope it has challenged you to think at least half as much as it…
+Be sure to read the previous posts on this topic from January 2022 to get the full story… Commentary: His second post in response to me was interesting and demonstrated that he was still trying to clarify several things.
+There seemed to be…

 • |